Andersons1218/Build-A-Man/README.md

 ### Build-A-Man
-Are you a single and thriving?
+Do you know what it takes to build a man?
+Do you eat enough junk food?
 Do you have a few minutes on your hands?
 Then take a few minutes to play Build-A-Man!
-Build-A-Man is just like hangman the object is to guess the word right so your single happy self with doesnt get trapped with a man.
-Don't guess the word in 6 tries then you happieness comes to an end and youre stuck with man.
+Build-A-Man is just like hangman the object is to guess the word right so you can have a yummy snack!
+Don't guess the word in 5 tries then then it looks like youre just gonna be a skinny mini for a while longer.
 ### User story
-* Click the letters on the on the screen and guess the word in less then 6 tiries.
+* Click the letters on the on the screen and guess the word in less then 5 tries.
-* Need help guessing the word press hint and you get a hit to what the word is.
 * You have 5 lives.
 * Cant guess the word right in 5 tries then GAME OVER!
 ### Technologies Used